what we do

 As Classical Music advocates, we take the responsibility to educate and inspire future generations of concert-goers with our GetClassical In School initiative.
 This program brings artists of the highest caliber to schools around the United States for interactive performance workshops.

-Prior to becoming a passionate advocate for classical music in the United States, Mrs. Oltuski studied Piano Performance at the Hoch’sche Conservatory, and earned Ph.D in Art History from Johann Wolfgang Goethe University in Frankfurt.
-Her dissertation on the Bezalel School of Jerusalem has received international acclaim, and served as the kickstart for pursuing an independent music journalist career.
+Prior to becoming a passionate advocate for classical music in the United States, Mrs. Oltuski studied Piano Performance at the Hoch’sche Conservatory and earned Ph.D. in Art History from Johann Wolfgang Goethe University in Frankfurt.
+Her dissertation on the Bezalel School of Jerusalem has received international acclaim and served as the kickstart for pursuing an independent music journalist career.
+In 2022 she received a Master of Arts Administration degree from Baruch College.